-One of the main problems in the mortgage market, mostly impacting first time buyers is that surveyors and mortgage valuers are not able to carry out proper valuations on properties.
+One of the main problems in the mortgage market, mostly impacting first time buyers in Middlesbrough is that surveyors and mortgage valuers are not able to carry out proper valuations on properties.
 This has led to the majority of the market to be put on hold at this moment in time because lenders want to be sure about what they are lending against.
 Without a proper form of valuation, they are unable to accept many applications.

 One of the biggest challenges that the mortgage market is facing is that surveyors and mortgage valuers aren’t able to carry out tasks such as property valuations due to the lockdown.
 This has led to the majority of the market being put on hold.
 Thus causing lenders to not accept many further mortgage applications.

 However, some lenders rely on an Automated Valuation Model (AVM) for a valuation on a property, meaning some applications can go forward, as these valuations are based on data that the lenders receive.
 Although, these types of mortgages are restricted to lower loan-to-values only.